VictoriaRaven/forage-Mastercard-advisors-and-constulting-services/README.md

 * Task 2: PPTX of Task 1.
 * Task 3: Short video (not included here) of the PPTX about Tasks 1 and 2.
 * Completed by 3/22/20225 by VictoriaRaven
+* Time to complete all tasks: about 6 hours to complete alongside with UMGC classes.

 ### What is on resume/linkedin:
 Mastercard Advisors & Consulting Services Job Simulation on Forage - March 2025